kailhashed/Emotion_analysis/README.md

 python app.py
 ```

-6. Open your browser and navigate to `http://localhost:5000`
+6. Open a web browser and navigate to `http://localhost:5000`

 ## Technologies Used

+- Python 3.11
+- TensorFlow
+- OpenCV
-- Flask (Web Framework)
+- Flask
+- HTML/CSS
-- OpenCV (Image Processing)
+- NumPy
-- TensorFlow (Deep Learning)
+- Matplotlib
-- HTML5/CSS3/JavaScript (Frontend)
+- Seaborn
-- scikit-learn (Machine Learning Utilities)

-## Screenshots
+## Model Architecture

-[To be added after running the application]
+The emotion detection model uses a Convolutional Neural Network (CNN) with the following architecture:
+- Input layer: 48x48x1 (grayscale images)
+- Multiple convolutional and pooling layers
+- Dense layers with dropout for regularization
+- Output layer: 7 units (one for each emotion)

-## Training Plots
+## Dataset

-[To be added after generating plots]
+The model is trained on the FER-2013 dataset, which contains:
+- 28,709 training images
+- 7,178 test images
+- 7 emotion categories
+- 48x48 pixel grayscale images

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.